8: Correspondence Analysis (CA)

 Figure 6: The arch effect.
 The Doubs sites, joined in order from source to mouth, do not lie on a straight line along CA1 but bend into an arch.
 CA2 here is largely a geometric by-product of the strong first axis, not a separate ecological gradient.

 The arch is a mathematical artefact, not an ecological pattern.
 Once CA1 has captured the strong source-to-mouth gradient, the requirement that CA2 be uncorrelated with it forces the mid-river sites, which are average on CA1, to take extreme values on CA2.
-The second axis therefore curves the gradient back on itself rather than describing a genuine second gradient.
-This is the CA counterpart of the horseshoe effect in PCA, and it is the milder of the two: the sites keep their correct order along CA1, so the primary gradient is still read correctly, but CA2 should not be interpreted as a second ecological axis.
+The second axis curves the gradient back on itself rather than describing a genuine second gradient.
+This is the CA counterpart of the horseshoe effect in PCA, and the milder of the two.
+The sites keep their correct order along CA1, so the primary gradient is still recovered correctly, but CA2 should not be interpreted as a second ecological axis.

 The arch can be straightened with a Detrended Correspondence Analysis (DCA), a variant of CA that removes the trend from the later axes.
 The next chapter takes that up.